 There sure are and that’s exactly what we’re going to talk about in this article: the best FREE alternatives to Microsoft Word.

-Because that is one of the downsides of MS Word: it is not free and actually comes with a hefty price tag.
-There are some computers or laptops that come with it pre-installed, in which case everything is great.
+There are some computers or laptops that come with it already installed, in which case everything is great.
 But for everybody else, there are alternatives.
 Most of them offer the same amount of features and even have the same keyword shortcuts that you know from MS Word, so you’ll feel right at home using them.

-In other words, if your subscription expired, you want to try something new or you’re simply looking for an alternative, check out below the best ones available for free!
+In other words, if your subscription expired, you want to try something new or you’re simply looking for an alternative to Word, check out below the best ones available for free, both offline and online.

 Open Office Writer